armeetjatyani/evpc.club/CONTRIBUTING.md

 11. Type `git push`
 12. Go to `github.com` and open up your forked repo.
 You should see a create pull request button.
 Click that to start a new pull request.
 13. Fill out the necessary fields and submit the PR.
 Once the PR is accepted and merged into the repo, the site will automatically redeploy to `www.evpc.club`
+14. Once the PR has been accepted, your can delete your forked repo.

 # Secretary Procedure
 The secretary is in charge of keeping the agenda up-to-date.<br>